-Alan M. Mayberry (known as "Alan M." in the comics, and as simply "Alan" in the cartoon series) is a tall, blond, muscular folk singer who serves as the Pussycats' roadie.
+Alan M. Mayberry (known as "Alan M." in the comics and live-action film, and as simply "Alan" in the cartoon series) is a tall, blond, muscular folk singer who serves as the Pussycats' roadie.
 He is also Josie's on-off boyfriend, but Alexandra is constantly trying to win a date with him.

 - Adaptational Intelligence: In the comic strip, Alan was portrayed to be, at best, an average guy with muscles or, at worst, a bit of Dumb Muscle, but in the cartoon, he is made out to be just as intelligent as Valerie, turning him into a Genius Bruiser.